Chart Color Schemes

 The level of residential development activity in Scarborough was found to be higher than 90% of real estate markets across the country

-This balance supports buyer choice while maintaining current property values.
-The new building activity shows a trend towards denser development, with 27.0% detached dwellings and 73.0% medium to high-density housing.
-This shift caters to accessible entry options, appealing to downsizers, investors, and entry-level buyers.
-With approximately 368 people per dwelling approval, Scarborough indicates a developed market.
-Future projections estimate Scarborough will add around 2,738 residents by 2041.
-Based on current development patterns, new housing supply should readily meet demand, offering favorable conditions for buyers and potentially facilitating population growth beyond current projections.
+Recent construction comprises 27.0% detached dwellings and 73.0% townhouses or apartments, appealing to downsizers, investors, and entry-level buyers.
+The area has approximately 368 people per dwelling approval, reflecting an established location.
+By 2041, Scarborough is projected to grow by 2,738 residents.
+Based on current development patterns, new housing supply should meet demand, offering good conditions for buyers and potentially facilitating population growth beyond current projections.

 Frequently Asked Questions - Development